OCB7D2D/OcbPinRecipes/README.md

 [![GitHub CI Compile Status][4]][3]

+## Grab ingredients QOL feature

+With version 0.6.0 I've added another Quality of Life feature.
+Loot containers (e.g. your own storage chests) and vehicle containers get an additional button next to the "sort container" button.
+When you press this "grab ingredient" button, it will try to load as many items from the container as the pinned recipes require.
+For even more convenience, this action is also available by pressing `G` while the container is open.
+This key-binding can be adjusted (or removed) in the XML config if required.

+Currently the same button is also shown as a hand above the pinned recipes.
+This is mostly to make users aware of this feature and might be removed in the future.
+It may also be helpful if your UI overwrites the item stack controller.

 ## Download and Install

 Simply [download here from GitHub][2] and put into your A20 Mods folder: